 The Group Addressed BU Indication Exponent subfield is set to the exponent from which N is calculated as defined in 35.3.15.1 (Group addressed frame delivery).

+[#11513]The Basic EHT-MCS And NSS Set field indicates the EHT-MCSs for each number of spatial streams in EHT PPDUs that are supported by all EHT STAs in the BSS (including IBSS and MBSS) for transmission and reception. [#10807]The Basic EHT-MCS And NSS Set field is defined in Figure 9-1002ai (EHT-MCS Map (20 MHz-Only Non-AP STA) subfield.

-The EHT Operation Information field is present if the EHT Operation Information Present subfield is equal to 1; otherwise it is not present.
-The EHT STA obtains the channel configuration information from the EHT Operation Information field, if present, in the EHT Operation element.
-The subfields of EHT Operation Information field are defined Figure 9-1002c (EHT Operation Information field format).
+The EHT Operation Information field is present if the EHT Operation Information Present subfield is equal to 1; otherwise it is not present. [#11046]The EHT STA obtains a set of channel configuration parameters from the EHT Operation Information field (if present) which is defined Figure 9-1002c (EHT Operation Information field format).